sparsell/ruby-public-private-methods-readme/README.md

-# Ruby Methods in Classes
+# Private Methods

+## Objectives

+1. Define private methods.
+2. Understand the context in which you will use such a method.
+3. See how private methods are defined.

+## Background: Instance and Class Methods

 As we dive deeper into object orientation in Ruby, we've been working with different types of methods: instance and class methods.
 Remember that instance methods are called on instances of a class.
 Let's make the following class called `Cat`.